 First, if a deposit of any sort is required, in conjunction with your lease application, clarify in writing whether the applicable deposit is refundable if you decide not to take the apartment.
 Don't be afraid to negotiate for the refundability of your application deposit.

 Second, never sign a lease without reading it.
 Because a lease is usually full of legal terminology, you should ask for a copy of the lease so you can read it over carefully and understand its terms, objecting to and/or negotiating with the landlord on matters that concern you.
-Failure to read the lease or understand or bargain over its contents, will not relieve you of your obligations under the lease.
+Failure to read the lease or understand or bargain over its contents will not relieve you of your obligations under the lease.
 The staff of Students' Legal Assistance may be available to you on short notice to review your lease with you before you sign it.
 Just call.

-Third, the cardinal rule to follow in signing any contract, and particularly so with respect to leases, is that any promises made by the landlord or his manager which you are relying on in signing the contract must be written into the contract - before you sign it.
+Third, the cardinal rule to follow in signing any contract, and particularly so with respect to leases, is that any promises made by the landlord or his manager that you are relying on in signing the contract must be written into the contract before you sign it.
 Do not rely on the landlord's oral promise that you will have new carpeting, that the apartment will be cleaned when you take possession or that you can leave early if you are student teaching or need to relocate for work.
 Oral promises are too often empty promises unmet or later reneged and difficult (if not impossible) to prove in court.
 If the promised performance is important to you, get it in writing.

 Fourth, negotiate with the landlord.
 It is typical for a landlord to present his contract as a 'take it or leave it' proposition, but a surprising number of landlords will discuss changes in their pre-printed lease; all of them will if they believe the apartment is going to go unrented.
 There is strength in numbers - the more NIU students insist on negotiating with DeKalb landlords, the sooner landlords will come to accept that negotiating is part of the rental process.